HIPAA NOTICE OF PRIVACY PRACTICES

 WHO WILL FOLLOW THE PRIVACY PRACTICES IN THIS NOTICE

-I. Our Commitment to Safeguard Your Medical Information.
+I. Our Commitment to Safeguard Your Protected Health Information.

 Each time you visit our facility, a record of your visit is made.
-The information we create or receive about your past, present or future physical or mental health is called protected health information (“PHI”).
+Information about you, including demographic information, that may identify you and that relates to your past, present or future physical or mental health or condition and related health care services is called protected health information (“PHI”).
 Your medical record is a means of communication among the many health professionals who care for you.
 PHI may include documentation of your symptoms, examination, test results, diagnoses and treatment.
 It also includes documents related to billing and payment for care provided.

-We are committed to protecting the privacy of your medical information.
+We are committed to protecting the privacy of your protected health information.
 We are required by law to:

-provide you with this Notice about our privacy practices that explains how, when, and why we use and disclose your PHI;
+Provide you with this Notice about our privacy practices that explains how, when, and why we use and disclose your protected health information;

-notify you following a breach of your unsecured PHI.
+Notify you following a breach of your unsecured protected health information.

 II.
-How we May Use and Disclose Medical Information About You
+How we May Use and Disclose Your Protected Health Information

-This Notice informs you about the ways in which we may use and disclose medical information about you.
-The following categories describe different ways that we use and disclose medical information.
+This Notice informs you about the ways in which we may use and disclose your protected health information.
+The following categories describe different ways that we use and disclose protected health information.
 For each category of uses or disclosures, we explain what we mean and give some examples to help you better understand the meaning.
 If a use or disclosure is not included in one of these categories, we will seek your permission first.

 Uses and Disclosures without Your Permission

-The following categories describe different ways that we are permitted to use and disclose your medical information without your permission (which is called an “authorization” under HIPAA).
+The following categories describe different ways that we are permitted to use and disclose your protected health information without your permission (which is called an “authorization” under HIPAA).

-We may use and disclose your medical information to provide you with medical treatment and services.
-We may disclose medical information about you to doctors, nurses, technicians, medical students, and other healthcare personnel who provide you with healthcare services or are involved in taking care of you.
+We may use and disclose your protected health information to provide you with medical treatment and services.
+We may disclose protected health information about you to doctors, nurses, technicians, medical students, and other healthcare personnel who provide you with healthcare services or are involved in taking care of you.
 This may include health care professionals at other facilities, such as your doctor’s office, other hospitals, nursing homes or home health agencies.
 For example, a doctor treating you for a broken leg may need to know if you have diabetes because diabetes may slow the healing process.

 For Health Care Operations.

-We may use and disclose your medical information for operations necessary for our facility to function and make sure our patients receive quality care.
-For example, we may use your medical information in order to evaluate the quality of health care services that you received or to evaluate the performance of the health care professionals who provided health care services to you.
+We may use and disclose your protected health information for operations necessary for our facility to function and make sure our patients receive quality care.
+For example, we may use your protected health information in order to evaluate the quality of health care services that you received or to evaluate the performance of the health care professionals who provided health care services to you.
 This information may also be used in an effort to continually improve the quality and effectiveness of the health care and services we provide.
-We may disclose your medical information to another health care provider or a health plan that you have a relationship with, for their operations’ activities.
+We may disclose your protected health information to another health care provider or a health plan that you have a relationship with, for their operations’ activities.

 Individuals Involved in Your Care or Payment for Your Care.

-We may disclose your health information to a person or company subject to the jurisdiction of the FDA to report adverse events, product defects or problems or biologic product deviations; to track FDA-regulated products; to enable product recalls; to make repairs or replacements; or for other purposes related to the quality, safety or effectiveness of a product or activity regulated by the FDA.
+We may disclose your health information for public health activities and purposes to a public health authority that is permitted by law to collect or receive the information.
+For example, a disclosure may be made to a public health authority for the purpose of preventing or controlling disease.
+We may also disclose your protected health information to a person or company subject to the jurisdiction of the FDA to report adverse events, product defects or problems or biologic product deviations; to track FDA-regulated products; to enable product recalls; to make repairs or replacements; or for other purposes related to the quality, safety or effectiveness of a product or activity regulated by the FDA.

-We may disclose medical information for public safety purposes in limited circumstances.
-We may disclose medical information to law enforcement officials in response to a search warrant or a grand jury subpoena.
-We also may disclose medical information to assist law enforcement officials in identifying or locating a person, to prosecute a crime of violence, to report deaths that may have resulted from criminal conduct, and to report criminal conduct at the facility.
-We also may disclose your medical information to law enforcement officials and others to prevent a serious threat to health or safety.
+We may disclose protected health information for public safety purposes in limited circumstances.
+We may disclose protected health information to law enforcement officials in response to a search warrant or a grand jury subpoena.
+We also may disclose protected health information to assist law enforcement officials in identifying or locating a person, to prosecute a crime of violence, to report deaths that may have resulted from criminal conduct, and to report criminal conduct at the facility.
+We also may disclose your protected health information to law enforcement officials and others to prevent a serious and imminent threat to health or safety.

 Judicial and Administrative Proceedings.

-We may disclose medical information if we are ordered to do so by a court, for an administrative hearing, or if we receive a subpoena or a search warrant.
-You will receive advance notice about this disclosure in most situations so that you will have a chance to object to sharing your medical information.
+We may disclose protected health information if we are ordered to do so by a court, for an administrative hearing, or if we receive a subpoena or a search warrant.
+You will receive advance notice about this disclosure in most situations so that you will have a chance to object to sharing your protected health information.

-We may use your medical information in an effort to raise funds for our facility, including through our affiliated Foundation.
+We may use your protected health information in an effort to raise funds for our facility with your consent.
 The money raised through these activities is used to expand and support the health care services and educational programs we provide to the community.
-If you do not wish to receive our fundraising communications, you may notify the Foundation and we will honor your wish.
-Future treatment or payment will not be conditioned upon your decision regarding receipt of fundraising communications.
+If you do not wish to receive our fundraising communications, you may notify our Donor Relations Department and we will honor your wish.
+Future treatment or payment will not be a condition upon your decision regarding receipt of fundraising communications.

 Disaster Relief Efforts.